SahilJain8/CareerNinjaBot/readme.md

 Analyze the tone of sentences (friendly or non-friendly).
 Collect user information in a polite and innovative way.
 Validate user input for details such as name, birthday, address, email, and phone number.

+## API key

+I have used googles palm model the api can be genrated from here "https://makersuite.google.com/app/apikey"